+Late Pupils arriving after the majority of pupils, after the starter activity or after registration has started will be classed as late.

+Boisterous Behaviour Includes; grabbing one another, jumping on one another, pushing people off chairs, sliding on banister, running in corridors, obstructing corridors or stairs.

+'peanuting', use of loud voices in corridors, shouting over balconies, acts of violence.

+Major Incident Major incidents will be decided by a senior leader but could include inappropriate hair styles, wearing facial piercings, ear posts, headphones, inappropriate make up or nail varnish affection

+Incorrect uniform Includes not wearing correct uniform, wearing additional items,

+Inappropriate shows of

+Out of Bounds

-Late Students arriving after the majority of students, after the starter activity or after registration has started will be classed as late.
-Boisterous Behaviour Includes; grabbing one another, jumping on one another, pushing people off chairs, sliding on banister, running in corridors, 'peanuting', use of loud voices in corridors, shouting over balconies, obstructing corridors or stairs.
-Major Incident Major incidents will be decided by a senior leader but could include acts of violence.
-Incorrect uniform Includes not wearing correct uniform, wearing additional items, inappropriate hair styles, wearing facial piercings, ear posts, headphones, inappropriate make up or nail varnish Inappropriate shows of affection This relates to students in relationships and includes holding hands around the building, hugging or kissing.
-Out of Bounds Includes being found in the primary areas of school, on fitness equipment unsupervised, in disabled toilets unless given a pass, in the lift without a pass, in the auditorium unsupervised, beyond the higher fitness trail path and on fire escapes.
-At dinner and break students must in the dinner hall, outside or, if they have a pass, in the library.
-Any students found elsewhere are out of bounds.
+This relates to pupils in relationships and includes holding hands around the building, hugging or kissing.

+Includes being found in the primary areas of school, on fitness equipment unsupervised, in disabled toilets unless given a pass, in the lift without a pass, in the auditorium unsupervised, beyond the higher fitness trail path and on fire escapes.

+At dinner and break pupils must in the dinner hall, outside or, if they have a pass, in the library.
+Any pupils found elsewhere are out of bounds.